 On November 6, 2017, CannTrust Opco received Health Canada approval to export medical marijuana internationally to countries where medical marijuana is legalized and the Company began shipping to Australia.
 Australia is the first of many markets that the Company is expecting to supply.
 In March 2018, CannTrust expanded internationally through a joint venture in Denmark with Stenocare.
 Initially Stenocare will sell CannTrust's market leading standardized cannabis products in Denmark while working towards developing a domestic growing facility.
 CannTrust received a 25% equity stake in Stenocare.
-Other countries that the Company anticipates shipping to shortly are Germany, Mexico and Brazil.
+On July 6, 2018, Stenocare received approval to distribute CannTrust products in Denmark.
+The Company's cannabis oils are the first oils approved for Denmark's list of admitted cannabis products and are the only "ready-to-use" oil products available in Denmark.
+Other countries that the Company anticipates shipping to shortly are Germany, Netherlands, Australia, Mexico and Brazil.
 With the completion of all phases of the Niagara expansion, the Company will have the ability to supply a substantial share of the increased demand arising from these new markets.